You've done some thinking and concluded that it is about time you moved overseas. Great news. Your life will change irrevocably as a result.

 If you've moved overseas intending to travel, this is definitely the city you want to be in.

 4. London is Ideal for Tertiary Education

 Many come to London to build upon their educational prospects (indeed, it is one of the easiest ways to secure a visa).

-England’s universities regularly make top ten lists for educational institutions worldwide and some of the best are in London – such as City University, Kings College, and UCL.
+England's universities regularly make the top ten lists for educational institutions worldwide, and some of the best are in London – such as City University, Kings College, and UCL.

 5. There is an Abundance of Jobs

 The question of work is often an iffy one for many would-be expats.
-Some are lucky enough to get transferred overseas by their workplaces – others take a risk in quitting their jobs, hoping they’ll fall on their feet.
+Some are lucky enough to get transferred overseas by their workplaces – others risk quitting their jobs, hoping they'll fall on their feet.

 6. There's Always Something Going On in London

-While travel is a huge drawcard, one of the joys of living in a place like London is exploring the city itself.
+While travel is a huge drawcard, one of the joys of living in a place like London is exploring the city.

 The city is massive – 8.5 million people live here, a number that is steadily growing.
 As a result, there is always some festival or event going on.